- — Organic, Non-GMO

 - — Whole Grain, Stone Ground

-- — A Very Good Source of Iron,
+- — A Very Good Source of Dietary Fiber, Iron, Magnesium, Phosphorus, Zinc, Copper, and Selenium

 Whether your concern is simple weight management or controlling a medical condition such as gestational diabetes, finding carbohydrates low on the glycemic index can be key to meeting your dietary needs.
 Organic rye flour is a 100% vegan option for introducing low GI carbohydrates into your cooking and baking.
 Especially popular in Russia and Canada, rye is a carb-rich grain, which means that eating products made from rye can help you feel fuller than if you eat products made from wheat.
 Even better, because the refining process for rye is more difficult than the refining process for wheat, rye flour retains more of its nutrients than wheat flour does.